 Yuval Levin (30:48):

 Right.
-I want to spend much of our last few minutes on that very central question because it is a hopeful analysis and that you present that if we made certain institutional changes, behavior would begin to adapt to them.
-Lemme just ask you about a few specifics because again, I appreciate that your book doesn't simply stop at hand wringing and doesn't simply stop at abstractions.
-So what about getting rid of the appropriations committees and the budget committees?
+I want to spend much of our last few minutes on that central question, because you offer a hopeful analysis: that if we made certain institutional changes, behavior would begin to adapt to them.
+Let me ask you about a few specifics, because I appreciate that your book doesn’t stop at hand-wringing or abstractions.
+What about the idea of getting rid of the appropriations committees and the budget committees?

 Yuval Levin (32:28):